 Campers should look and behave like themselves for 24 hours before returning to camp.
-A sick child who returns to camp too soon is at risk for picking up other infections due to a lowered immunity and is likely to infect other students and staff.
+A sick child who returns to camp too soon is at risk for picking up other infections due to a lowered immunity and may infect other students and staff.
 All immunizations need to be up to date before campers come to camp.

 Campers may not be in camp if they:

-- Are vomiting or have diarrhea within the past 24 hours
+- Are vomiting or have had diarrhea within the past 24 hours.

 - Have a runny nose accompanied by a headache or nausea (or the child is too tired to concentrate).

 - Have any type of rash, unless it is determined to be non-communicable by a physician.